 Ongoing Events

-Saturdays, 10-1 p.m.
+Sundays, 10-1 p.m.

 Sundays, noon-1 p.m.

 RESIST THIS ENDLESS WAR!
 The serial wars being fought by the U.S. and its allies are one war being waged on many fronts: drone bombings; continued production and deployment of nuclear weapons; funding and arming of brutal governments; proxy wars through use of private contractors; and a military budget which expands continually through bipartisan agreement while all social programs for human needs are forced to scramble for the remaining pieces of the pie.
 Join this vigil for peace and justice, ongoing since 1999, every Sunday, noon-1 p.m., Broadway, Park and Elm Streets.
-Newhavensundayvigil.wordpress.com *
+Newhavensundayvigil.wordpress.com. *

 Mondays and Wednesdays, 4–5:30 p.m.